 Review of Ira Wagler's Broken Roads: Returning to My Amish Father By Steven L. Denlinger You can also listen to Ira Wagler on our podcast here.
-BY THE THIRD page of Ira Wagler’s new memoir, Broken Roads: Returning to My Amish Father, I was … [Read more...] about Searching for the Father’s Blessing
+BY THE THIRD page of Ira Wagler’s new memoir, Broken Roads: Returning to My Amish Father, I was … [Read more...] about Searching for His Father’s Blessing

 He was our teacher, sometimes our friend, but most importantly, he modeled the way we should approach life I heard about it afterward.
 I heard about the way our high school principal and teacher broke down in tears during his speech.
 I heard … [Read more...] about Myrrl Byler: Playing basketball with bookworms